-OK, the summer is exactly one half over, and crumbled up summer reading lists are being found and resurrected by parents everywhere.
+OK, the summer is almost half over, and crumbled up summer reading lists are being found and resurrected by parents everywhere.
 Most kids have spent the summer avoiding your queries about the reading by saying, "I'll do it, I have the whole summer, just leave me alone!!!"
 Well the whole summer is now down to 4 weeks and the books have been bought, Kindled or Nooked depending on the summer bribe.
 "If I buy you a Kindle/Nook, will you do the reading?"
 Your kid, panting like a dog who sees a new treat coming his/her way has promised that yes yes yes I will do the reading if you buy me off, I mean buy me a Kindle/Nook.
 But listen, it doesn't matter what form the book is in, it is still reading and might/could be way less exciting than say sitting on the couch texting/facebooking/videogaming/tv or movie watching or studying one's navel.

 So here are a few strategies to get the reading done before school starts before you have to resort to the threats of no phone, no computer no life until you finish your reading.